jerk1022/looker_content_cleanup_automation/README.md

 3. Soft delete unused content.
 4. Permanently delete content in Trash folder.
    - Dashboards will be backed up to a GCS bucket before being deleted.
 Backups are not available for Looks.
-5. Send two emails containining the soft deleted and permanently deleted content in CSV format.
+5. Send two emails containing the soft deleted and permanently deleted content in CSV format.
    - Delivery format can be updated on [line 185 of main.py](../looker_content_cleanup_automation/main.py#L185) to any of the [accepted formats](https://developers.looker.com/api/explorer/4.0/methods/ScheduledPlan/scheduled_plan_run_once).

 ### Dry Run / Safe Mode